Running NetApp Storage Failover

 - At the Reprotect Volumes step, choose whether you want Orchestrator to trigger reverse replication to reprotect volumes included in the plan.
 This option can be useful if you plan to fail back to the production location.

-If you select the Reprotect storage volumes after failover check box, Orchestrator will add the Protect Storage Volumes step to the list of plan steps.
+If you select the Trigger reverse replication to reprotect the failed-over volumes check box, Orchestrator will add the Protect Storage Volumes step to the list of plan steps.
 This step will resynchronize the data protection relationship in the reverse direction as soon as the storage failover process completes.

 When running the Protect Storage Volumes step, Orchestrator only triggers the reprotect operation and reports whether the step itself started successfully — Orchestrator does not check whether the operation of resynchronizing the relationship in the reverse direction completes successfully.